passkeydeveloper/passkeys.dev/content/en/docs/reference/terms/index.md

    Credential Management Spec Reference
 {{< /button >}}

+## Credential Manager

+The general term for a software or hardware component that securely stores, manages, and controls access to digital credentials and secrets, such as passkeys, passwords, OTP seeds, and verifiable digital credentials (VDCs).

+More specific examples of credential managers include password managers, digital identity wallets, [passkeys providers](#passkey-provider), and authenticators.

 ## Cross-Device Authentication (CDA)

 FIDO Cross-Device Authentication (CDA) allows a passkey from one device to be used to sign in on another device.
 For example, your phone can be linked to your laptop, allowing you to use a passkey from your phone to sign into a service on your laptop.